Polyurethane Casting Rubber (PU Rubber) (8)

 PU Casting System A40 – Shore A ~40

 Shore A ~40 for soft, detailed parts and molds.
-Good machinability and clean ventilation.
+Good workability and clean de-airing.

 - Applications: flexible figures, detail molds

-- → Precise mixing: weigh components precisely and mix homogeneously; respect pot life
+- →Accurate mixing: weigh components precisely and mix homogeneously; respect pot life

-- Pouring & Venting: Pour gently (vacuum if necessary); use suitable release agents
+- →Pouring & de-airing: pour slowly (vacuum if necessary); use suitable release agents

-- → Resistance: PU is generally more wear-resistant than silicone, but more sensitive to UV/heat; choose a finish/coating if necessary
+- →Durability: PU is generally more wear-resistant than silicone, but more sensitive to UV/heat; choose finish/coating if needed

-- → Safety: PPE, ventilation and diisocyanate training required where applicable
+- →Safety: PPE, ventilation and diisocyanate training mandatory where applicable

 FAQ - Polyurethane Casting Rubber (PU Rubber)